The best GPS watches 2024: feature-packed timepieces to keep you on course

 All your workout and recovery data is synced with the Polar Flow app, which is a data nerd's dream come true.
 The home screen presents you with an easily digestible overview of your daily fitness stats, but tap on any of the figures and you'll be presented with incredibly granular detail about your sleep, activity, and overall health.

-The only real downside (and it's a minor one) is that the screen doesn't always seem to wake automatically when you raise your wrist, so we had to press a button to illuminate it manually.
+The only real downside (and it's a minor one) is that the screen doesn't always seem to wake automatically when you raise your wrist, so I had to press a button to illuminate it manually.
 Other than that, it's a very likeable GPS watch that's easy to recommend.

 Read our full Polar Vantage V3 review